I’m sure you’ve heard this before:

 I admit it, you may sound a bit silly at first when you do this but trust me, this little tip will go a long way.
 The idea here is that hearing yourself saying different things in Spanish and practicing pronunciation will help you drill the words you read into your head.

 If you stumble upon a word or expression you don’t know how to say, just type it in Google Translate and click the little headphone button on the lower right-hand corner.
-You will hear a lovely native-Spanish voice pronouncing what you typed in.
+You’ll hear a lovely native-Spanish voice pronouncing what you typed in.
+Better yet, visit Forvo and search for the word to hear it pronounced by a few different native speakers!

 Repeat after the voice several times in order to get the pronunciation right.
 Además (in addition), having some Spanish actually come out of your mouth is always a good thing, even if you aren’t chatting with another person.